dxrcy/lure/README.md

     - hmm...

 `return` with no expression
+    - For now, just require `return nil` for void returns
     - Possibly may have to disallow statements after `return` statement, to check for `end`|`EOF` (and maybe? other tokens)